-Pursuant to section 2-120-810 of the Municipal Code, the written decision of the Commission constitutes a final administrative decision subject to judicial review, unless the decision involves approving a application for demolition subject to City Council review under section 2-120-825 of the Municipal Code.
+Pursuant to section 2-120-810 of the Municipal Code, the written decision of the Commission constitutes a final administrative decision subject to judicial review, unless the decision involves approving an application for demolition subject to City Council review under section 2-120-825 of the Municipal Code.

-3. Recusal by the Commissioner of the Department of Housing and Economic Development
+3 Recusal by the Commissioner of the Department of Planning and Development

-The Commissioner of the Department of Housing and Economic Development shall recuse himself or herself from any vote by the Commission on any final decision on a permit application.
+The Commissioner of the Department of Planning and Development shall recuse himself or herself from any vote by the Commission on any final decision on a permit application.
 [Amend.
 2/3/11]